Norwich Evening News

 The Norwich Evening News is a daily local newspaper published in Norwich, Norfolk, England.
 It covers the city and the surrounding suburbs, and is published by Archant.
 It is the best-selling newspaper in Norwich.
-As of 28 February 2011 the paper is printed for 6am, as the stories are written the day before.
+As of 28 February 2011, the paper is printed for 6 a.m., as the stories are written the day before.

-The Norwich Evening News is sister paper to the Eastern Daily Press, and has a cover price of 50p.
+The Norwich Evening News is sister paper to the Eastern Daily Press, and has a cover price of 95p.

-On July 1, 2021 it was announced that Richard Porritt would be the paper's new editor after leaving his previous role as Politics and Business Editor at the Eastern Daily Press.
+On 1 July 2021, it was announced that Richard Porritt would be the paper's new editor after leaving his previous role as Politics and Business Editor at the Eastern Daily Press.

+History

+Norwich Evening News launched in 1882 as Eastern Evening News.